grexor/apa/docs/source/analytics.rst

 R (raw, unfiltered) bedGraph
 ============================

-The raw :ref:`bedGraph <r_bedgraph_format>` cleavage site files.
-Not filtered.
-One sincle nucleotide per read alignment extracted from the bam files.
+The raw :ref:`bedGraph <r_bedgraph_format>` sites file, constructed by providing one site loci per alignment.
+This information is extracted from the bam file.
-The cleavage site position is determined based on the :ref:`protocol <3protocols>` (5' or 3' end of alignment).
+The sites loci are determined based on :ref:`protocol <3protocols>` (5' or 3' end of alignment).
 Files are stored in:

 .. code-block:: bash